Introduction

 File transfers

-File transfers within moderated sessions are available via the Web UI only.
-When initiating a file transfer, if the current active session requires moderation, a file transfer request will automatically be sent to all current party members.
+File transfers within moderated sessions are only supported when using the Teleport Web UI.
+If the current active session requires moderation, file transfer requests are automatically sent to all current session participants.

-Both the session originator and the moderator(s) must be present in the Web UI during the file transfer initiation to receive the file transfer request notification.
-Once the file transfer has been requested, all members of the party will be notified and prompted with an Approve/Deny dialog.
+Both the session originator and the moderator(s) must be present in the Teleport Web UI during the file transfer initiation to receive the file transfer request notification.
+After the file transfer has been requested, all session participants and notified and prompted to approve or deny the file transfer request.

-If a moderator denies the file transfer request, the request is immediately removed and all party members are notified.
+If a moderator denies the file transfer request, the request is immediately removed and all session participants are notified.

-After enough approvals have been given to satisfy the policy (the same policy to start the session), the file transfer will automatically begin.
+After enough approvals have been given to satisfy the policy used to start the session, the file transfer automatically begins.